 A majority of the religions that have a mass following are built on the very same idea – that the world was created for humans, or that humans have a self imposed responsibility to ‘save’ it.
 That taking birth as a human is a high achievement.
 From depicting gods in human form to instilling survivalistic lingo in holy books.

 Altruism is but an exalted off shoot of the very same anthropocentrism.
 The need the do good for humanity- not just so humans can survive and procreate. but also to achieve a more exalted state of feeling ‘noble’.
 I work for the good of humanity and therefore I am good!!
 Norms and morals, created around the benefit of greater good – aka humankind.
-Why is this mass self-obsession any better or worse than a obsession about just the self?
+Is this mass self-obsession any better or worse than a obsession about just the self?

-As if this were not enough, one could get onto a higher plateau of ‘righteousness’ by proclaiming an undying loyalty to the color green, by buying organic, by touting a reverence for ‘environmentally friendly’ products.
+As if this were not enough, one could get onto a higher plateau of ‘righteousness’ by proclaiming an undying loyalty to the being green, by buying organic, by touting a reverence for ‘environmentally friendly’ products.
 We stand on our plastic soapboxes on our carefully manicured and weed free lawns or the local park and espouse the need to denounce the very things we are enveloped with in our lives.
 Yes, please stop spewing carbon dioxide into the room with your respiratory processes, you are increasing your carbon footprint!

 Yes, it is fashionable to be on this morality bandwagon.
 The more vocal you are on twitter and Facebook and other assorted media on these and other carefully selected ‘issues’, the higher you morality index.
 You can demand to be revered and clock yourself with a ‘Look how noble(er) I am’ shroud.

 Yet, truth is, that is exactly what all this is .
 A shroud.
 Whom are we kidding?
-Really?

 It is the basic survivalist ego in humans that propels us to “save” the earth and to elevate those who proclaim to do so on a elevated, nobler plane.